jamiebergen/sample-wp-theme/README.md

 Optional commands:
 ```
-# To generate a zip file of the theme
+# To generate a zip file of the theme (excluding Sass and Gulp files/folders)
 gulp zip
 ```
 ```